Jaxtr: JaxtrSMS

-JaxtrSMS is a cross-platform, open texting application.
-This mobile application will let users send unlimited free text messages to any other phone anywhere in the world.
-Also, JaxtrSMS retains the number of the user and no new number is required while signingehaves like regular SMS.
+JaxtrSMS was a cross-platform, open texting application.
+This mobile application let users send unlimited free text messages to any other phone anywhere in the world.
+Also, JaxtrSMS retained the number of the user and no new number was required like regular SMS.

-Although initially promoted as a free product, Jaxtr is now asking some users to pay for delivery of SMS messages to countries other than India and the USA.
+Although initially promoted as a free product, Jaxtr later asked some users to pay for delivery of SMS messages to countries other than India and the USA.